RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Model-comparison-with-geometric-hashing.md

-##Model comparison with geometric hashing
+#Model comparison with geometric hashing
+##Note: This page is for LegacySEWING.
+**This is an outdated page.
+For information on the current version of sewing, please visit the [[Edge file generation]] and [[Alignment file generation]] pages.

 Once a Model file has been generated (see [[Model Generation]]), the models need to be structurally compared to one another using a geometric hashing algorithm implemented in the [[SEWING Hasher application]].

 sewing_hasher hashing flags